EVilm1/WIKI-HACK-DJI-OSD/README.md

 <!-- MOVE HUD DJI -->
 # 6. (Advanced Setup) Modify the ``DJI HUD`` elements

-⚠️ This part consists of modifying the internal configuration files of the DJI mask, needless to say that you should proceed with **EXTREME CAUTION**.
+⚠️ This part consists of modifying the internal configuration files of the DJI googles, needless to say that you should proceed with **EXTREME CAUTION**.
 Reserved for users with a minimum of experience on a terminal. **Do not execute any command that you do not understand**. ⚠️

-ℹ️ Accessing the configuration files requires the mask to be rooted.
+ℹ️ Accessing the configuration files requires the googles to be rooted.

 To access the internal files we will use the Android development tools ``ADB and Fastboot``.
 For the simplicity I advise you [Minimal ADB and Fastboot](https://androidmtk.com/download-minimal-adb-and-fastboot-tool) which is a light version but integrates all the functions we need.
 Here is a possible [list of commands](https://www.android-mt.com/tutoriel/liste-des-commandes-adb-et-fastboot-loutil-indispensable-du-super-utilisateur-android/74897/).<br/>